mustafa-bugra-yildiz/dotfiles/tools/ghostty.md

 # Why Ghostty?

-Ever since switching to Neovim from Sublime Text I have been in shock and awe of how terrible terminals handle rendering fonts.
+I have been in shock and awe of how terrible terminals handle rendering fonts.
 Wanna see a list of the least sucking ones I tried?

 - iTerm2
 - Alacritty